 I am also a photographer, and enjoy blending paintings and photographs digitally.
 I use Canon equipment and have a full size studio with strobes.
 I shoot models for reference.

 I’ve worked with many large and small companies.
 I have never been late delivering a job, and never complain (at least out loud) to the client.
 A Disney art director once called me “easy to work with”.

-A partial list of clients include Disney, Mattel, Hasbro, Hanna Barbara, Time magazine, Pepsi, McDonalds, Jim Henson, TSR, Wizards of the Coast, Penguin books, DAW books, Roc books, Bantam books, Apple, Universal Studios, RCA/Columbia, CBS, Blockbuster, Warner Brothers, 20th Century Fox, Purina, Carnation, Kraft foods, and Nestles.
+A partial list of clients include Disney, Mattel, Hasbro, Hanna Barbara, Time magazine, Pepsi, McDonalds, Jim Henson, TSR, Wizards of the Coast, Penguin books, DAW books, Roc books, Bantam books, Apple, Universal Studios, RCA/Columbia, CBS, Blockbuster, Warner Brothers, 20th Century Fox, Purina, Carnation, Kraft foods, Nestles, Dreamworks and Wonder Forge games.